andrew207/SplunkActivityMonitor/readme.md

 This repo contains the Visual Studio Project for the monitoring binary as well as a Splunk TA to handle distribution, maintenance, and persistence.

+Tested and working on Windows 10 / Server 2016 and Windows 11 / Server 2019.

 ## USB Monitoring
 USB device insertion and removal is monitored via the __InstanceCreationEvent and __InstanceDeletionEvent objects within WQL, with watching implemented with a ManagementEventWatcher.
 Any time a USB is inserted or removed the application logs some metadata.
 An example of the output is: